dillenberger/pepperl_fuchs/README.md

 Pepperl+Fuchs R2000 Driver
 ===============================

-This is the Doxygen documentation of a driver for the Pepperl+Fuchs OMD10M-R2000-B23 laser range finder.
+This is the documentation of a driver for the Pepperl+Fuchs OMD10M-R2000-B23 laser range finder.

 The driver is based upon the widespread boost asio library (<http://www.boost.org>)